Cyber security important for small businesses too

 - Educate your employees about password security.
 Generally, any word in the dictionary can be detected.
 Make a sentence by putting a few words together.
 Don’t use the same username or password on different accounts.
 Also, warn them not to use the same passwords at work that they use on a home computer.

 - Install a firewall.
 A wireless router generally acts as a firewall.
 Hardware-based firewalls are separate devices running their own operating systems, so they provide an additional line of defense against attacks.
 Host-based firewalls protect operating systems when the external firewall fails.

 - Install patches and upgrades immediately.
 Be sure to install updates for your operating system and all software.
 Java and Adobe Acrobat Reader are particularly vulnerable.
 Flash is also a common target for hackers.

 “Patches and upgrades fix weaknesses,” Masino said.
 “As soon as a patch or upgrade is sent out, hackers are using it to write attacks for those bugs.
 You have to act quickly to prevent attacks.”

 Common sense is important too, he added.
 When you receive emails with “important documents” attached don’t click if you don’t know the source or suspect they are not legitimate.

-Wisconsin’s technical colleges offer programs in Information Systems Security Specialist and Network Security Specialist.
+Wisconsin’s technical colleges offer programs in Information Security and Network Security Specialist.
 Masino, Cicero and other instructors in these programs welcome opportunities for their students to do project work or internships.
 Perhaps your company could use some help.